espruino/EspruinoDocs/tutorials/Bangle.js Getting Started.md

 * Keep holding **BTN1** while Bangle.js boots
 * Release it - you should have the Bangle.js logo, version, and MAC address

-You can now go to  http://banglejs.com/apps , connect, then go to ‘About -> Remove All Apps’, re-install ‘Bootloader’ and a ‘Clock’ and you’re good to go.
+You can now go to  http://banglejs.com/apps , connect, then go to `About`-> `Install default apps` and you’re good to go.

 Tutorials